SleazeStiKs/SleazeStiKs/README.md

 I'm a 17-year-old hobbyist developer from Germany and have a great interest in electronics and robotics.
 Since 2019 (when I started programming) I developd many different skills but quickly set my focus on expanding and coding games.

-I currently work on projects evolving around **Minecraft** and **Unreal Engine 5**.
+I currently work on projects evolving around **Unity** and **Game Development**.
 Feel free to contribute to any open source project on my GitHub and on my organization [TeamSleaze](https://www.github.com/teamsleaze).

 <div align="center">
    <img src="https://raw.githubusercontent.com/sleazestiks/sleazestiks/master/generated/overview.svg#gh-dark-mode-only" />